 - 6. Choose the Increment button.
 The selected level increases by one.
 For example, if the version number was 010000 and you choose to increment the revision level, the new version number would be 010100. - 7.
-If the source of the OS file in the Workspace directory differs from the source in the repository, when an object is checked out, a warning dialog appears.
+When checking-out a Workspace object, if the source of the OS file in the Workspace directory differs from the source in the repository, when an object is checked out, a warning dialog appears.
 You may select one of the two files to work with or cancel the operation.